MusicDataset/md_homepage/content/musics/p/PolonaiseOp.53inA-flatMajor(2)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Polonaise Op.
+title: Polonaise Op.
 53 in A-flat Major (2)
 description: This is the description for Polonaise Op.
 53 in A-flat Major by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]